camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 + The Authorization Server MUST validate that the API Consumer is allowed to use the scopes.
 + The Authorization Server MUST validate the subject.
 In this example the TS.43 token is send to the API Provider's  Entitlement Server.

+The following sequence diagram does *not* show the case where the end-user has the legal right to opt-out in the current jurisdiction and the end-user opted-out.
+In that case the Authorization Server returns the error `consent_required`.

 ```mermaid
 sequenceDiagram